stanleynyoro/Calculating-Poverty-Levels-Using-R/README.md

 - Divide the total household expenditure with the adult equivalence to get individual consumption
 - Aggregate and get proportion you need e.g. per county, or overall.

 Identifying the poverty status of a country is essential.
-A typical scenario is where the country may be recording growth in GDP but a large population of the country is living in absolute/ extreme poverty.Thus the proportion of those living below poverty line is an integral indicator.
+A typical scenario is where the country may be recording growth in GDP but a large population of the country is living in absolute/ extreme poverty- and thus not enjoying the growth.
+These people have limited ability in accessing basic things.

 The indicator can be used by organization in identifying the target beneficiaries of a program- they can incorporate the indicator during program design.